Nerdmaster/spy-trackdown/README.md

 * Point Apache to the `public` directory.
 It's best not to allow Apache to serve the root of the application, though it does need to have read access everywhere in the app.
+* Give Apache rights to read all files in the app, and to write to the top-level `template-cache` directory.
 * Set up directories and URL paths in `config.inc.php` to match your web server.